 The Fund is actively managed and the Investment Adviser has discretion to select the Fund's investments and is not constrained by any benchmark in this process.
-The JP Morgan EMBI Global Diversified 1-3 year Index should be used by shareholders to compare the performance of the Fund.
+The 3 Month SOFR compounded in arrears and the JP Morgan EMBI Global Diversified 1-3 year Index should be used by shareholders to compare the performance of the Fund.